Colorado LLC Cost

-- What happens if I can't pay my fees to the Colorado government?
+- What happens if I can't pay my filing fee to the Colorado government?

-- Who receives the fees for forming my Colorado business?
+- Who receives the filing fees for forming my Colorado business?

-- What is usually the biggest fee I will pay when I form my Colorado business?
+- What is the largest fee I will pay when I form my Colorado LLC?

 - What payment methods can I use to pay my LLC or corporation filing fees to the Colorado government?